marcKoutzarov/IdentityServer/readme.md

 Both sollutions include one test-client: requesting a referance token (RequestClientCredentialsToken) from the server and swapping it for a claim token (IntrospectionResponse) using the Api resource.

+Sample database project (IdentityServerDB) contains the minimal schema to store all clients, claims,scopes & recources.
+The database minimalistic and is much smaller then the official Identity server schema.